da0c/reorder_refs/README.md

 # reorder_refs

-This is an utility for reordering references in .docx documents, e.g. manuscripts or reports.
+This is a utility for reordering references in `.docx` documents, e.g. manuscripts or reports.
-If you don't use something like EndNote this is for you.
+If you don't use something like EndNote it is for you.

 **Usage:**
 ```